YcleptJohn/placement-report/report.md

         -

--   Got stale in HX but the final move was a good one
+-   Got stale in CEX but the final move was a good one

 -